KirellosY/Data-Visualization-Task/README.md

 3. Open the .ipynb file in Jupyter Notebook or Google Colab.

 OR
-You can download it from Google Drive using the link below:
+You can open or download it from Google Drive using the link below:

 🔗 *[Download Notebook from Google Drive](https://drive.google.com/file/d/1t1nUGc7OzP7Jba94a9dpFk4UP9K0rhWQ/view?usp=sharing)*
 1. Click the link above to download the notebook.